* MAS tightens policy for first time since April 2012

 The Monetary Authority of Singapore (MAS) said it would slightly increase the slope of the Singapore dollar's policy band from zero percent previously, while keeping the width and mid-point of the band unchanged.

-"The measured adjustment to the policy stance takes into account the uncertainty in macroeconomic outcomes presented by ongoing trade tensions.
-MAS will continue to closely monitor economic developments," the central bank said.
+"The measured adjustment to the policy stance takes into account the uncertainty in macroeconomic outcomes presented by ongoing trade tensions," the central bank said.

 The policy tightening was in line with expectations, and came as official data showed the city-state's economy expanded 4.3 percent in the first quarter from a year earlier, matching market expectations and the fastest pace since a near four-year high of 5.5 percent in the third quarter of last year.

-The Singapore dollar briefly rose by as much as 0.3 percent after the policy decision and GDP data, but quickly pared its gains.
-It last traded at S$1.3127, slightly weaker on the day.
+The Singapore dollar briefly rose by as much as 0.3 percent after the policy decision, but quickly pared its gains.
+It was last steady on the day at S$1.3119 per U.S. dollar.

 The central bank added that Singapore's economy should continue on a steady expansion path in 2018, but also pointed to potential risks from a U.S.-China trade rift.